DP-Fusion: Token-Level Differentially Private Inference for Large Language Models: Introduction

 \section{Introduction}

-The widespread deployment of large language models (LLMs) has shifted data processing loads from training to inference time \cite{inference_time_1}.
-As a result, LLMs increasingly operate on large volumes of data that they were not trained on and that may contain sensitive information, e.g.,~Personally Identifiable Information (PII) such as names or addresses~\cite{regulation2016regulation}.
-Consider, for example, a hospital that wants to deploy LLMs to assist users in matching their symptoms to historical records from a large document dataset.
-This would raise major privacy concerns if the LLM can see and reveal identifiable information, such as a disease history or a unique treatment plan, either by mistake or due to adversarial prompting~\cite{pii_1,pii_2}.
-Thus, there is a need to protect sensitive information, while at the same time providing a high utility for their service.
+Large Language Models (LLMs) are trained once and deployed many times.
+During deployment, LLMs process unseen data they were not trained on, such as user prompts, tool calls or external databases.
+A privacy challenge emerges when data contains sensitive information such as passwords or Personally Identifiable Information (PII)~\citep{inference_time_1, regulation2016regulation} that the LLM must not reveal to a user.
+Consider a hospital that wants to deploy LLMs to assist users in matching their symptoms to historical records from a large document dataset.
+Many users contributed their doctor's notes, including health details such as a disease history or a treatment plan linked to PII~\citep{pii_2}, but expect privacy against re-identification.
+However, deploying an LLM introduces unique privacy risks since generated tokens could inadvertently and silently leak sensitive data.
+The challenge is protecting sensitive data while maintaining high service quality.

-A straightforward solution would be to remove all PII from the documents, e.g.,~using named entity recognition (NER), and then filtering out named entities of certain type \cite{doc1,doc2}.
-However, doing so can severely degrade utility when many PII must be removed, e.g.,~when rare or distinctive symptom combinations that would be identifiable must be redacted.
-Removing simple named entities can already negatively impact output quality due to inherent biases and contextual disruptions \cite{NAME_EFFECT_1, NAME_EFFECT_2}.
-Moreover, even state-of-the-art NER systems are known to be inaccurate in real-world applications \cite{ner_bad}, and typically remove only highly sensitive plaintext information (e.g., spelled-out banking details) \cite{vechev_beyond_memorisation}.
-Consequently, recent work has proposed fully re-writing documents for privacy, e.g.~through paraphrasing \cite{mattern2022limits}.